ToshioCP/Gtk4-tutorial/src/Readme_for_developers.src.md

 - Latex system.
 Texlive2020 or later version is recommended.
 It is used to generate the pdf file.

-## Github flavored markdown
+## GitHub Flavored Markdown

-When you see [gtk4_tutorial github repository](https://github.com/ToshioCP/Gtk4-tutorial), you'll find the contents of the `Readme.md` file.
+When you see [gtk4_tutorial GitHub repository](https://github.com/ToshioCP/Gtk4-tutorial), you'll find the contents of the `Readme.md` file.
 This file is written in markdown language.
 Markdown files have `.md` suffix.

 There are several kinds of markdown language.
-`Readme.md` uses 'github flavored markdown', which is often shortened as GFM.
+`Readme.md` uses 'GitHub Flavored Markdown', which is often shortened as GFM.
 Markdown files in the `gfm` directory are written in GFM.
-If you are not familiar with it, refer to the page [github flavor markdown spec](https://github.github.com/gfm/).
+If you are not familiar with it, refer to the page [GitHub Flavor Markdown spec](https://github.github.com/gfm/).

 ## Pandoc's markdown